electricimp/impTest/README.md

 ### New Project Configuration

-Configuration file can be generated with command *imptest init*.
+Configuration file can be generated with command `imptest init`.
 __.imptest__ file is a default configuration file for generation.
-Custom name of configuration file may be defined with *-c* option.
+Custom name of configuration file may be defined with `-c` option.
-Relative or Absolute path can be used in *-c* option.
+Relative or absolute path can be used in `-c` option.
 In this case all parent directories have to be created before configuration file generation.
 You will be asked for [configuration properties](#test-project-configuration) during the generation.

-*imptest init* command can also be used to update existing configuration.
+`imptest init` command can also be used to update existing configuration.
-The *-f* option have to be used for updating.
+To update (overwrite) an existing configuration, use `-f` option.

 ```